 The recapitalization of undistributed earnings of \$12,593,563 thousand divided into common shares was resolved by the Bank's board of directors (according to the Company Act, the board of directors acted on behalf of the Bank's shareholders) on 26 April 2018.
-The recapitalization was still waiting for the approval by the Financial Supervisory commission.
+The recapitalization was approved by the Financial Supervisory commission and the recapitalization record date was 2 July 2018.
+The authorized share capital amounted to \$91,197,623 thousand after recapitalization.